 If you’re not sure, please ask us.
 Some little thing that might seem trivial or disposable to you might be very interesting to us.
 If it duplicates something already in the Museum’s collection, we’ll tell you.
 But we’re always glad to be asked.

 Donating is simple.
 Phone or email us or stop by, and we can talk about whether those items might fit our collection program.
-If you can only come on a Sunday, when the staff is not here, the volunteer on duty can give you a “Temporary Deposit Receipt” for your item; the staff will look at it during the following week and get back to you.
-If we decide to put your item in the collection, we’ll give you a “Deed of Gift” to sign, and will make a copy for you to keep.
+I If we decide to put your item in the collection, we’ll give you a “Deed of Gift” to sign, and will make a copy for you to keep.
 All donations to the Historical Museum are permanent, and all are tax-deductible.

 Preserving Your Donation